danilowoz/danilowoz.com/src/pages/blog/sandpack.md

 ## Wrap up

 I have had the experience of building many projects throughout my career.
 Unfortunately, a few of them haven't gone into production, and I struggled to feel invested in them.
 This less-than-ideal situation is one that many developers are familiar with.
 However, it might be different when it comes to the open-source world, where contributing to projects implies sharing the project's values and doing everything you can for it to work out.

-I can get that the money matters.
-You can't pay bills with open-source stars or commits.
-Plus, working for big tech corporations for free also sucks.
-But, neither money can fulfill that sentiment for making something meaningful that deeply matters to you.
-Open-source can give you this chance, sometimes.

 During this journey: **as a developer, I’ve learned I'm not an impostor; as a designer, I understand that the front-end area seeks more user-oriented projects; as an open-source maintainer, I realize I can contribute to big projects; and as a person, I took a step.**